PyConPL/pyladies-workshop/0001_python_quickstart.rst

 Now you will learn what "calling a function" means.
-You can call a function using ``()``, which is an information for the interpreter to call a function.
+You can call a function using ``()``, which is an information for Python to call a function.
 Calling a function will run a function.
 If you forget  to type ``()`` after the function name, the function is not called.
 In this situation, you will not get any informations about errors, because the command you typed is still correct.